-With cold and flu season underway, it’s possible your child could come down with a case of bronchitis.
-And while the symptoms sometimes sound awful – wheezing and a deep, nagging cough that produces mucus – bronchitis in children is typically a mild condition.
-Home remedies for bronchitis in children can be very effective.
+During cold and flu season, it’s possible that your child could come down with a case of bronchitis.
+And while the symptoms sometimes sound awful – wheezing and a deep, nagging cough that produces mucus – bronchitis in children is usually mild.
+Most of the time, home remedies for bronchitis in children work very well.

 What is bronchitis?